-The “Chocolate Waterfalls,” actually Grand Falls AZ, is located in the Leupp Chapter of the Navajo Nation, about 30 miles northeast of Flagstaff.
+The “Chocolate Waterfalls,” actually Grand Falls, Arizona, is located in the Leupp Chapter of the Navajo Nation, about 30 miles northeast of Flagstaff.
 While it is an adventure to get there, it’s well-worth the effort to see a unique, natural phenomena.
-It’s a 90-minute side trip there and back from Interstate 40 at Winona.
-Grand Falls AZ is not that far from Grand Canyon National Park, and definitely within reach of Petrified Forest National Park.
+It’s a 90-minute roundtrip from Interstate 40 at Winona.
+Grand Falls Arizona is not that far from Grand Canyon National Park, and definitely within reach of Petrified Forest National Park.
 It’s about a four-hour drive from Phoenix.

 Getting to Grand Falls AZ

 Most of the route from I-40 is paved, and the dirt road on which you turn left, Indian Road 70, covers the last nine miles to Grand Falls.
-It is easily driven with a two wheel-drive passenger car (make sure it has a spare).
-Drivers’ experience with dirt roads is measured with the speed differences.
-Some vehicles were chugging along at 15 to 20 miles per hour, others whipped by in the mid-50s mph.
+It is easily driven with a two wheel-drive passenger car (make sure it has a spare tire).
+The driver’s experience with dirt roads is measured with the speed differences you see.
+Some vehicles were chugging along at 15 to 20 miles per hour, while others whipped by in the mid-50s.
 The majority held at a steady 35 to 40 mph.
-The road has a mild washboard surface, is easily navigated by passenger sedans, but the dirt and gravel make traction slippery in spot.
+The road has a mild washboard surface that is easily navigated by passenger sedans, but the dirt and gravel make traction slippery in spots.